engity-com/bifroest/docs/reference/auditlog/audit-format-vectors.md

 # Native audit format vectors

 These are **audit journal**, not session recording, vectors.
 Version 1 includes a complete sealed clear `.baudit` and a complete sealed age-encrypted `.beaudit`, with separate signed `head.cbor` checkpoints.
 The signing and age-recipient seeds in the manifest are **public test data** and must never be used to protect production data.
 The age recipient key is distinct from the producer signing key.
+For operational verification, see the [audit CLI](../cli/audit/index.md) and [encrypted offline example](index.md#encrypted-audit-events); CLI commands require a configured journal root with a signed head, not a bare downloaded segment.

 ## Downloads